Thijzer/HtmlBuilder/README.md

     ->add('absolute_url', 'link')
 ;
 ```
+Here is a careful example of how to setup a data table
-In this example you simple instanciate the table and add every row corresponding the column name inside the table.
+In this example you simple instanciate the table and add every row corresponding to the column name inside the table.
-The second parameter is the function you wish the value pass in.
+The second parameter is optional and exposes the modifier you wish the value pass in.

-Rendering the table is only done at render when the template engine requests to output the table
+Rendering the table is only done when the template engine requests to output the table

 ```php
 $table->render()
 ```